helveticka/helveticka/README.md

-I’m @helveticka
-Interested on computer science and minimal design
+I’m @helveticka, interested on computer science and minimal design